Home

 Intense, almost fiery red and orange toning best describes the appearance of this coin.
 The quality evident from many feet away.
 The appeal to collectors enhanced by the mark free surfaces.

-This 1956 quarter obviously placed in a safe secure place, protected from any bumps and bruises, long ago.
+This 1956 quarter obviously placed in a safe secure place long age, protected from any bumps and bruises.
 Today it is now a treasure to collectors.